-The Partnership's Petroleum Logistics business consists of storage and terminaling facilities in Texas (the Channelview Terminal and the Patriot facility), Maryland (the Baltimore Terminal) and Washington (the Sound Terminal).
-These facilities primarily serve the refined petroleum products and crude oil markets, but potentially may also include LPG and biofuels.
+The Partnership's Petroleum Logistics business owns and operates storage and terminaling facilities in Texas, Maryland and Washington.
+These facilities primarily not only serve the refined petroleum products and crude oil markets, but also include LPGs and biofuels.

 Across the Logistics Assets segment, the Partnership owns or operates a total of 39 storage wells at its facilities with a net storage capacity of approximately 64 MMBbl, the usage of which may be limited by brine handling capacity, which is utilized to displace NGLs from storage.